 Our stewardship activities are an integral part of how we manage money for our clients.
 Latitude believes that there must be an appropriate level of transparency designed to promote effective stewardship and assist the analysis and evaluation by asset owners.

 We report regularly to clients on our stewardship activities in meetings and through our quarterly and annual reports.
 Our reports to clients include details of selected company engagements, voting activities, as well as updates on market-wide policy outreach.

 Where acting as investment manager to a pooled fund, Latitude may provide to such underlying investors summary details of how it has voted.

 In addition, Latitude may, on request, provide other details of its engagement approach and activities (such as number of company meetings held or examples of any concerns raised) to clients and underlying investors.

 Latitude’s processes relating to its corporate governance activities are included within the scope of annual internal controls.
-The results of such testing are not generally made available but clients wishing to obtain further information should contact Latitude’s Chief Compliance Officer, James Foster.
+The results of such testing are not generally made available but clients wishing to obtain further information should contact Latitude’s Chief Compliance Officer, Freddie Ryecart.

 This document is not intended to provide a comprehensive account of the controls and procedures in place to manage all conflicts of interest which may arise; it is intended to outline the main controls in place.
 We are committed at all times to ensuring that our business is conducted to high standards and in an ethical manner.